gazay/gon/README.md

   5. And so on

 For using gon with Rabl you need to create new Rabl template and map gon to it.
 For example you have model Post with attributes :title and :body.
 You want to get all your posts in your js as an Array.
 That's what you need to do:

   1. Create Rabl template.
-I prefer creating special directory for templates which are not view templates.

-    `app/goners/posts/index.rabl`
+You can choose spepicific directory but better use default directory for action.

+    `app/views/posts/index.json.rabl`

     ``` rabl
     collection @posts => 'posts'
     attributes :id, :title, :body
     ```

-  2. All you need to do after that is only to map this template to gon.

-    `app/controllers/post_controller.rb#index`
+  2. If you create template in default directory for action, you just write in this action:

+    `app/controllers/posts_controller.rb#index`

     ``` ruby
     def index
       # some controller logic
       @posts = Post.all # Rabl works with instance variables of controller

+      gon.rabl
+      # some controller logic
+    end
+    ```

+     But if you choose some specific category - you need to map this template to gon.

+    `app/controllers/posts_controller.rb#index`

+    ``` ruby
+    def index
+      # some controller logic
+      @posts = Post.all # Rabl works with instance variables of controller

-      gon.rabl 'app/goners/posts/index.rabl'
+      gon.rabl :template => 'app/goners/posts/index.rabl'
       # some controller logic
     end
     ```